ljszalai/rfsikuli/readme.txt

   Contact: lj.szalai@yahoo.com

   Changes from original source:
-  	- SCM has been changed to Git and it is planned to upload project to GitHub
+   - SCM has been changed to Git and project was pushed to GitHub
    - used sikuli library had been updated to 0.10.2 and code has been refactored accordingly
    - Settle this project as Maven build
-  	- TODO unit tests planned and implemented partially
+  	- TODO unit tests planned and implemented partially yet
   	- TODO project has been re-shaped based on project rfdblibrary available at https://github.com/ThomasJaspers/robotframework-dblibrary
    - TODO (and the original goal was) implement an escape mechanism